SeaQL/seaql.github.io/SeaORM/docs/07-advanced-query/07-streaming.md

 # Streaming

-Use async stream on any `Select` for memory efficiency.
+Use async stream on any `Select` for reducing memory allocation to improve efficiency.

 ```rust
 // Stream all fruits